 Robert is an individual who is intensely committed to, and passionate about, helping others achieve a healthy, balanced, productive, and happier life in recovery.
 A graduate of Old Dominion University, he is an active participant in the local recovery community and brings his passion for helping others to Clean Adventures.
 Robert believes the transitional IOP model is a level of care necessary in order for the recovering addict and/or alcoholic to learn how to live life on lifes terms clean and sober.
 He understands that a firm foundation in the 12 steps, coupled with the tools necessary to confront and address irrational thoughts and behaviors, is the cornerstone to achieving sustained recovery and a better life.
 Robert himself is a member of the Prescott recovery community and an example of success in recovery.
 A Northern Virginia native, he resides locally in the Prescott area with his wife, son and daughter.

-McCarthy began working at Clean Adventures as the Compliance Officer in 2013.
+McCarthy began working at Clean Adventures as the Compliance Officer in November of 2013.
 In 2016, she transitioned into to the position of Assistant Program Director and JCAHO Compliance, after Clean Adventures underwent the Joint Commission survey process.
 She is an active member of Prescott’s recovery community, specifically through service work at her home group.
-McCarthy moved from Phoenix to Prescott in 2005, with her husband and son, to enjoy the small-town atmosphere, outdoor activities and four seasons that Prescott has to offer.
+McCarthy moved from Phoenix to Prescott in 2005, to enjoy the small-town atmosphere, outdoor activities and four seasons that Prescott has to offer.

 Ryan began his recovery journey in October of 2002.
 Shortly after, Ryan moved from the California Central Coast to Prescott, AZ to attend a men’s extended care program.
 After completing the program Ryan was able to reconnect with the outdoors while working at youth camp here in Prescott.
 While at the camp Ryan began guiding whitewater rafting trips in the Grand Canyon.
 These trips helped Ryan to realize the positive impact outdoor experiences had on his own recovery, as well as a passion to share the benefits that outdoor experiences with other people in early recovery.